Why turning off SMB1

 When you use SMB1, you lose key protections offered by later SMB protocol versions.

-Which version of the SMB protocol are you using?
+What version of SMB you are using

 In Windows 8 or Windows Server 2012, there is a new PowerShell cmdlet that can easily tell you what version of SMB the client has negotiated with the file server:

-PS C:\ > Get-SmbConnection -ServerName localhost
+Get-SmbConnection -ServerName localhost

-Here’s a table to help you understand what version you will end up using, depending on what Windows version is running as the SMB client and what version of Windows is running as the SMB server:
+Here is a table to help you understand what version you will end up using, depending on what Windows version is running as the SMB client and what version of Windows is running as the SMB server:

 |Operating system||Windows 8.1 WS 2012 R2||Windows 8 WS 2012||Windows 7 WS 2008 R2||Windows Vista WS 2008||Previous versions|